SteveOv/debingest/README.md

 where
 - `-f`/`--file`: is the file to load the pipeline parameters from.

-With the following being the contents of cw_eri.json equivalent to the above command line arguments (with the same default values and behaviour).
+The following is the content of cw_eri.json equivalent to the above command line arguments (with the same default values and behaviour).

 ```json
 {